JetBrains/Qodana/topics/flexinspect.md

 You can develop your own inspections specific to your project using the IntelliJ API and Kotlin.
 </link-summary>

-Starting from version 2024.1 of IntelliJ IDEA, you can develop your own inspections specific to your project using the [IntelliJ API](https://plugins.jetbrains.com/docs/intellij/code-inspections.html#inspection-implementation-java-class) and Kotlin under the [Ultimate Plus](pricing.md) license.
+You can develop your own inspections specific to your project using the [IntelliJ API](https://plugins.jetbrains.com/docs/intellij/code-inspections.html#inspection-implementation-java-class) and Kotlin under the Ultimate and Ultimate Plus [licenses](pricing.md).
 You can:

 - Access the [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) representation of the source code.
 - Debug new inspections on the fly.